 At The Willows at Red Oak Recovery®, we’re committed to helping women overcome substance abuse, whether they’re looking for treatment for a gateway drug like marijuana or another substance.
-To learn how our addiction treatment center for women can support your recovery, please contact our team today at 855.773.0614.
+To learn how our women’s substance abuse treatment can support your recovery, please contact our team today at 828.518.6941.

 Taking a Deeper Look at Gateway Drugs